 How to Record Video on Chromebooks

-There are two ways to use Screencast-o-Matic to record video.
+There are two ways to use Screencast-O-Matic to record video for instruction.
 You can either download the app from the website or get the browser extension from the Chrome store.

 - Download the free Screencast-O-Matic screen recorder.